Who Needs Lockout/Tagout Training?

 It is more straightforward to train affected employees.
 They only must understand how to recognize when a machine is locked-out and the significance of the locked-out state.
 Most critically, these employees must understand that they cannot interfere with any equipment once it has been locked out.

-Who qualifies as an affected user can vary from one facility to another.
-However, in general, any employee who might reasonably pass through an area that includes a locked-out piece of equipment can benefit from lockout/tagout training, so that they understand this crucial safety procedure.
+Who qualifies as an affected user can vary from one facility to another and depends on whether they work in an area that is affected.
+However, in general, any employee who might reasonably pass through an area that includes a locked-out piece of equipment can benefit from lockout/tagout training so that they are aware of this crucial energy control program.

 Why is Lockout/Tagout Training So Important?

-OSHA started mandating lockout/tagout training as a response to the number of workplace accidents that resulted in serious injuries and deaths.
+OSHA started mandating training as a response to the number of workplace accidents that resulted in serious injuries and deaths due to the dangers associated with the release of hazardous energy.

 Since it was first implemented in 1989, there has been a noticeable decrease in workplace injuries and deaths.
 In fact, lockout/tagout procedures are credited with helping prevent an estimated 120 fatalities and 50,000 injuries per year.

-Has it been a while since you updated your lockout/tagout training?
-Performing an annual lockout/tagout audit can help you identify weak spots so you can improve your procedures.
+Has it been a while since you updated your training?
+Performing an annual lockout/tagout audit can help you identify weak spots so you can improve your procedures and target any noncompliance issues.